Joe-Costa/Qumulo-FS-Event-Monitor/readme.md

 2. Changes are pushed into a queue (Redis, most likely)
 3. `event_filter.py` subscribes to the Redis queue and filters for matches in `watched_items.conf`
 4. Matches then trigger the appropriate Action Module.

+Notes:

+The Event Filter should ideally have AND/OR condition matching logic and should also allow the application of changes to the `watched_items.conf` file without stopping `cn_monitor.py` or losing events.

 ## Sample Action Modules: